Christian philosophy: Justification of truths of faith

-There is criticism of Christian philosophy because the Christian religion is hegemonic at this time and centralizes the elaboration of all values.
-The coexistence of philosophy and religion is questioned, as philosophy itself is critical and religion founded on revelation and established dogmas.
-Lara believes that there was questioning and writings with philosophical characteristics in the Middle Ages, although religion and theology predominated.
-In this way it was established by dogmas, in some aspects, which did not prevent significant philosophical constructions.
+There is criticism of Christian philosophy based on the fact that during the Middle Ages, the Christian religion was hegemonic and centralized the elaboration of all values.
+The coexistence of philosophy and religion is sometimes questioned, as philosophy itself is critical while religion is founded on revelation and established dogmas.
+Lara observes that there was questioning and writings with distinct philosophical characteristics in the Middle Ages, although religion and theology predominated.
+The establishment of dogmas did not prevent significant philosophical constructions from being elaborated.

 Tradition

-A Christian philosophy developed from predecessor philosophies.
-Justin is based on Greek philosophy, an academy in Augustine and Patristics.
-It is in the tradition of Christian philosophical thought or Judaism, from whom it was inherited from the Old Testament and more fundamentally in the Gospel message, which records or at the center of the message advocated by Christianity.
+Christian philosophy developed from predecessor philosophies.
+Justin Martyr based his thought on Greek philosophy, which was subsequently utilized by Augustine and other Patristic writers.
+It was also shaped by the tradition of Jewish thought inherited from the Old Testament, and fundamentally by the Gospel message advocated by Christianity.

-Scholasticism received influence from both Jewish philosophy and Islamic philosophy.
-This Christian Europe did not remain exclusively influenced by itself, but it suffered strong influences from other cultures.
+Scholasticism also received influence from both Jewish philosophy and Islamic philosophy.
+Christian Europe did not develop exclusively in isolation, but absorbed strong philosophical influences from other cultures and traditions.

 Systematizing view

-The 'Divine unity' (attempts) 'intercedes' to systematically and comprehensively systematize the problems of 'global/worldly' reality 'on' a 'cosmic-harmonic-balance' whole.
-There is a lack of creative 'Divine Spirit', which is compensated by the overall vision.
-Christian Revelation itself provides the Christian with an overview.
+Christian philosophy attempts to systematically and comprehensively understand the problems of reality within a coherent whole.
+The overall vision provided by Christian revelation offers the Christian philosopher a comprehensive framework to interpret the world.
+For instance, the scholastic syntheses of thinkers like Thomas Aquinas aimed to build a complete architectural structure of knowledge, harmonizing Aristotelian logic and metaphysics with Christian revelation.